dcamriff/project-vagabond/README.md

 **App Overview**

-Voyago is an application that bridges the gap between social media and travel platforms.
-In this modern zeitgeist of fast, concise information, Voyago allows talk of travel without talk of stress.
+Vojago is an application that bridges the gap between social media and travel platforms.
+In this modern zeitgeist of fast, concise information, Vojago allows talk of travel without talk of stress.
 I go.
 You go.
-Voyaĝo.
-Vivo estas voyago.
+Vojaĝo.
+Vivo estas vojago.

 Life is a journey.